 a.)
 All BGP Decision-Making Members shall pay at least $12 per year ($1/month) in dues.
 See the appendix for the suggested sliding scale.

 b.)
 Any changes to dues shall be determined by a vote of the decision-making member at BGP General Membership meeting.
 The dues requirements will be displayed on the party's website.

 c.)
-Membership dues are waived for all who meet criteria in section 4c.)
+Membership dues are waived for all who meet the criteria in section 4c.)

-In the presence of a Green Party ballot line, Decision-Making Members must register to vote as a Green Party member.
+- In the presence of a Green Party ballot line, Decision-Making Members must register to vote as a Green Party members.